 African All Stars Transfer News and Rumours: Watford closing in on Kalu deal

+African All Stars Transfer News and Rumours: Six European clubs tracking Arsenal’s Aubameyang

 Watford closing in on Kalu deal